espocrm/documentation/docs/user-guide/case-management.md

 Administrator can set up Group Email Account that will create a new case on each new inbound email.
 For more information [see here](../administration/emails.md).

-Users can create a case from an email manaully.
+Users can create a case from an email manually.
 On the email detail view click the dropdown in the top-right corner, then *Create Case*.

 When a user want to send a reply to the customer, they need to make sure that the case is selected as a *Parent* of the email that is being sent.
 It will add the group email address to *Reply-To* field of the email.
 So the customer's reply will be sent to the group address rather than to the user’s one.